 Villa-Lobos’ compositions have a unique blend of Brazillian and European music influences.
 However, he is also known for ‘liberating’ Brazillian music from the traditional confines of European music models in the 1920s.

 For instance, one of his most famous quotes while touring Europe is: “I don’t use folklore, I am the folklore” (Eu sou o folclore).

-The guitar music of Villa-Lobos can are very chordal, with rich, dark, and complex harmonies.
-In many of his pieces, Villa-Lobos might take a diminished chord shape and move it chromatically up and down the fretboard.
+Villa-Lobos classical guitar music is very chordal, with rich, dark, and complex harmonies.
+In many of his pieces, Villa-Lobos takes a diminished chord shape, and moves it chromatically up and down the fretboard.

 He often contrasts these bold chord with sweet and sonorous melodies, many of which are distinctive and memorable.

 Here’s some of Villa-Lobos’ most popular and beloved guitar compositions:

 You can buy an excellent collection of Villa-Lobos solo guitar works here:

 When you hear the term etude or estudio, meaning study, you may think that the piece is simple or easy.
 Well, anyone who’s played through Villa-Lobos’ famous collection of 12 etudes (Douze Études) knows that assumption is false!